Mobeye 4G Outdoor Alarm CMVXI-R€ 575,00 (€ 475,21 excl. VAT) Add to Basket

-The most serious threats to horses and stable yards are fire and theft.
-An alarm system for your horse stable or cattle shed is essential for the safety of your horses and livestock, as well as the safety and security of your farm.
-A remote alarm for the barn, stable, and tack room is a must.
-When the alarm is triggered, Mobeye 2G GSM / 4G LTE-M stable alarms send a notification to your mobile phone – even if you are not present at the stables.
+The foremost risks to horses and stable yards revolve around the perils of fire and theft.
+It is paramount to install an alarm system for your horse stable, cattle shed, or barn to ensure the safety of your horses and livestock, as well as to fortify the overall security of your farm.
+The indispensability of a remote alarm for the barn, stable, and tack room cannot be overstated.
+In the event of an alarm activation, Mobeye 4G LTE-M / 2G GSM stable alarms promptly dispatch a notification to your mobile phone, offering peace of mind even when you are not physically present at the stables.

-Mobeye stable alarms are 100% battery powered, wireless and require no cabling.
+Mobeye stable alarms are entirely battery-powered, wireless, and require no cabling.

-When choosing stable alarms, the first consideration should be the type of detectors available with the alarm system.
-Most security systems come with ‘internal’ style PIR infrared detectors, which are not suitable for use outdoors or in dusty stables as they will constantly give false alarms.
+When choosing a stable alarm, the key consideration should be the type of detectors it offers.
+Many security systems incorporate ‘internal’ PIR infrared detectors, yet these may prove unsuitable for outdoor application or dusty stables, as they pose a risk of triggering false alarms.

-The Optex VX Infinity system used in the Mobeye Outdoor includes two ‘external’ detectors which are highly reliable with temperature compensation built in.
-The external detectors are also immune to small animals.
-The result is a sound and highly reliable stable alarm system.
-By limiting the detection range, false alarms caused by unwanted movement (e.g. persons or animals outside the protected area) can be eliminated.
+The Optex VX Infinity system used in the Mobeye Outdoor alarm includes two ‘external’ detectors that are highly reliable, with temperature compensation built-in.
+These external detectors are also immune to small animals.
+The result is a robust and highly reliable stable alarm system.
+By limiting the detection range, false alarms caused by unwanted movement (e.g., people or animals outside the protected area) can be eliminated.

 Discover our selection of access control systems designed to enhance the security of your entrance gate effectively.
 The Mobeye CM4000 facilitates remote control of vital farm functions, including the drinking water pump, electric fence, and sprinkler system.